-- Ensuring that staff and volunteers adhere to a published code of conduct and other professional standards at all times, including after school activities.
+- Operating safer recruitment practices, following the guidance in Section 3 of Keeping Children Safe in Education 2024 - Ensuring that staff and volunteers adhere to a published code of conduct and other professional standards at all times, including after school activities.
 Staff are aware of social media/ on-line conduct- see Staff Handbook and Code of Conduct Policy. - Ensuring that all staff and other adults on site are aware of the need for maintaining appropriate and professional boundaries in their relationship with pupils and parents, following our Code of Conduct - Requiring all staff to disclose any convictions, cautions, court orders, reprimands and warnings that may affect their suitability to work with children (whether received before or during their employment at the setting).
 Disqualification under the Child Care Act 2006 (amended following the 2018 Regulations) - Maintaining an accurate, complete, up to date Single Central Record - Those members of staff teaching or caring for children in the EYFS, or in out of school care will sign a declaration that they are not disqualified from working in childcare.